FREQUENTLY ASKED QUESTIONS

 Dogs will walk on the treadmill at slower speeds and will trot a slightly faster speeds.
 Due to the consistency of the belt speed, dogs will naturally break into a trot.
 Sometimes a dog will pace on the treadmill when learning because it requires less coordination and is easier for the dog to do.
 The pace is a gait form that is not encouraged for exercise since it is similar in nature to a stagger and represents poor form for exercise.
 If a dog paces on the treadmill it is typically due to coordination and they require more time to learn or "find their feet" on the treadmill.
 If a dog paces intentionally, then a quick sudden small burst of speed (speed dial) while pacing will typically place the dog into a trot.
 Another technique is to slightly lift up on the dog's lead, forcing the dog slightly off balance and out of sync.
 This technique will put the dog into a trotting gait.
 A gallop or canter is a gait a dog will use to cover a good distance at a high rate of speed.
 The gait is smooth and very efficient and therefore may not be the best for conditioning.
 Dogs typically will not gallop or canter on a treadmill due to the consistency of the belt speed.
 The drive and speed is irregular and hard to achieve on a consistent moving treadmill.
-This is why treadmill exercise is so beneficial and requires very little time.
-The JOG A DOG forces the dog to trot in a coordinated, inefficient, synchronized movement that does not allow recovery by cheating.
+This is why treadmill exercise is beneficial and requires less training time.
+The JOG A DOG forces the dog to trot in a coordinated, inefficient, synchronized movement that does not allow recovery by cheating (altering speed).

 Will JOG A DOG improve my dog's reach?

 Yes, To bring out your dog’s natural reach potential you need to trot your dog at a decent speed, straight ahead for a good distance.
 There is no better tool for this than JOG A DOG, it does all three better than anything available.